Nut rage incident

-First-class passengers, including Cho, were given nuts bagged in their original packaging—in keeping with the airline's procedures.
-This was given to all first class passengers as a savoury snack.
-However, Cho had expected them to be served on a plate in first class.
+All first class passengers, including Cho, were given nuts bagged in their original packaging—in keeping with the airline's procedures; however, Cho had expected them to be served on a plate in first class.
 She questioned the cabin crew chief about the standard procedure of serving the nuts.
 After a heated confrontation, Cho assaulted him and ordered him off the plane, requiring a return to the gate and delaying the flight about 20 minutes.

 When the incident became public, Cho and Korean Air were heavily criticized, and in the aftermath, Cho resigned from one of her several executive positions at Korean Air.
 She was subsequently found guilty in a South Korean court of obstructing aviation safety and given a twelve-month prison sentence, of which she served five months.
 The flight attendant and cabin crew chief had returned to their positions by April 2016.

 Initial incident and official report

-On December 5, 2014, Heather Cho (Korean name: Cho Hyun-ah; Korean: 조현아), a businesswoman and daughter of the then Korean Air chairman and CEO, Cho Yang-ho, boarded Korean Air Flight 086 registered as HL7627 at John F. Kennedy International Airport, destined for Incheon International Airport in Seoul.
+On December 5, 2014, Heather Cho (Korean name: Cho Hyun-ah; Korean: 조현아), a businesswoman and daughter of the then Korean Air chairman and CEO, Cho Yang-ho, boarded Korean Air Flight 086 registered as HL7627 at John F. Kennedy International Airport, destined for Incheon International Airport near Seoul.
 Prior to takeoff, she was served macadamia nuts in a closed bag rather than on a plate.

-Upon being served the nuts in a bag, Cho rebuked flight attendant Kim Do-hee and called over cabin crew chief Park Chang-jin to complain.
+Upon being served the nuts in a bag, Cho rebuked flight attendant Kim Do-hee and called over cabin crew chief Park Chang-jin to complain because they were not served on a plate.
 It was alleged that, under Cho's orders, the chief was forced to kneel down before her and beg for forgiveness.
-Cho repeatedly struck Park's knuckles with the edge of a digital tablet, and immediately dismissed him.
+Cho repeatedly struck Park's knuckles with the edge of a digital tablet, and summarily dismissed him.
 Cho ordered the chief to get off the plane, requiring it to taxi back to the airport's gate.
 The incident created a delay of approximately 20 minutes for the flight with 250 people on board.
 The chief allegedly initially agreed with executives to refrain from making public statements and disclosing the incident to officials, but when he and the flight attendant heard about Cho's apparent attempts to spread false rumors of sexual relations between the flight attendant and chief, he decided to file an official complaint.

 Korean Air issued an apology to passengers, but attempted to justify Cho's action, saying it was in accordance with her job of inspecting in-flight service and airplane safety.
 They apologized for the inconvenience.
 Initially, the Ministry of Land, Infrastructure and Transport said that the Aviation and Railway Accident Investigation Board was investigating the case.
 An aggrieved first class passenger contacted the airline about the incident she observed, and received a model airplane and a calendar in the mail by way of apology.